Cook Islands Trusts and Litigation

 When a U.S. creditor identifies a Cook Islands trust during post-judgment discovery, the enforcement path typically proceeds through three mechanisms.

-First, the creditor seeks a turnover order—a court directive requiring the debtor to cause the trustee to repatriate the trust assets.
+First, the creditor seeks a turnover order, a court directive requiring the debtor to cause the trustee to repatriate the trust assets.
 Turnover orders operate against the debtor personally, not against the offshore trustee, and their effectiveness depends on whether the debtor actually has the ability to compel the trustee to act.
-This is covered in turnover orders and Cook Islands trusts.

 Second, if the debtor does not comply with the turnover order, the creditor moves for civil contempt.
 The court evaluates whether the debtor genuinely cannot comply or is manufacturing impossibility.
-The outcome turns on the trust’s structural features—trustee independence, retained powers, duress clause drafting, and funding timing.
-This is covered in contempt risk and Cook Islands trusts.
+The outcome turns on the trust’s structural features: trustee independence, retained powers, duress clause drafting, and funding timing.

 Third, the creditor uses post-judgment discovery to investigate the trust’s existence, structure, and assets.
 The debtor must disclose the trust fully and truthfully.
-Disclosure does not undermine the trust’s protection—its value comes from jurisdictional barriers, not secrecy.
-This is covered in disclosure of Cook Islands trusts after a judgment.
+Disclosure does not undermine the trust’s protection because its value comes from jurisdictional barriers, not secrecy.

 Why Structure Determines the Outcome